TonyFiuma/Encapsulation2/README.md

 Collection of exercise solved in school (Develhope) to deepen my knowledge of Java

+Exercise: Encapsulation 2
-achieve encapsulation for a class Person that has the following attributes: name surname height (a double)
+achieve encapsulation using Lombok for a class Person that has the following attributes: name surname height (a double)